babbltd/.github/profile/README.md

-## Welcome to CANOPY 👋
+## Welcome to Babb 👋

-We help build business tools for all ages.
+We build business tools for all ages.

-We're building in public to create business tools and systems that last.
+Tools and protocols that last.

 Connections with people, companies and projects is at the <3 of business life.